KandV008/BAMBA-Technical-Demo/README.md

 ### :church: Prototype

-The different screens of the prototype to be presented by the MVP:
+The different screens of the prototype to be presented by the demo:

 <p align="center">
   <img src="/docs/prototype/main_screen_prototype.png" alt="Main Screen Prototype">